drbarzyk/celium/README.md

 Run `npm install` to download respective node modules.

-Run `npm run` in root directory to run local development server which by default you can access at http://localhost:3000/
+Run `npm start` in root directory to run local development server which by default you can access at http://localhost:3000/